mhmudak/real-estate-property-mern-booking-platform/README.md

 ## 🔮 Future Improvements

+Add Booking Button and Form in Property Details, to let the users enter their info and book an appointment at an exact time and date.

 Integrate backend with Node.js / Express / MongoDB — store apartments, user accounts, favorites, orders in DB.

 Implement user authentication (sign up, login, protected routes).